reedhodges/bball_league/README.md

 # bball_league

-Fake basketball league simulator, as a way to develop Python and SQL skills.
+Fake basketball league simulator, as a way to generate my own data so I can learn SQL.